 Signing up with PureVPN is easy enough, but we noticed the company now only supports payments via credit card and PayPal.
 The options to pay by Bitcoin, AliPay, gift cards and more have all been dropped.

 After parting with our cash, the website pointed us to download links for Windows, Mac, iOS, Android, Linux, the browser extensions and more.
 We grabbed the Windows client, and as it was downloading, a welcome email arrived with login details.

 Advanced features include IPv6 leak protection, and a multi-port option which intelligently chooses the best port, avoiding any closed or throttled options.
-You can opt to use a non-NAT network to get a unique IP address, and port forwarding is available if you need it.
+You can choose to use a non-NAT network to get a unique IP address, and port forwarding is available if you need it.

 Windows app testing

 Finally, we checked out the app kill switch.
 In theory this should block internet access if the VPN drops, ensuring your data won't be transmitted over an alternative unencrypted connection.
 But it didn't always quite work out this way.

 PureVPN has a large support site with a huge number of tutorials and troubleshooting guides.
 The opening page points you to categories like Setup Guides, Troubleshoot, FAQ and Account and Billing, for instance, and most of these sections include more content than you'd expect.

 The Setup Guide has subsections for 15 platforms, for instance (yes, really), and even some of those individual sections have more content than the entire support site of lesser VPNs.

 There's a lot of information here, and some unusual and welcome touches.
 You don't have to bookmark a particular tutorial to view it later in your browser, for instance - in many cases you can download a PDF for more convenient offline reading.